flipcoder/qor/QorBook.md

 - [Download the dependencies here](https://dl.dropboxusercontent.com/u/119549/qor_libs_win32.zip)

 - Run all the installers included (use the default paths) and put the msvc and gtkmm folder into C:\.

+- Install python 2.7 32-bit and use the default install location.

 - Edit this file (as admin) C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Tools\MSVC\14.10.25017\includemutex.
 On the line that says “unique_lock(_Mutex& _Mtx, const xtime *_Abs_time)” change xtime to ::xtime.
 On line that says “bool try_lock_until(const xtime *_Abs_time)” change xtime to ::xtime.